How a company limited by guarantee manages finances

 In most cases:

-• Profits are used to expand programs, services, or operations
+• Funds are used to expand programs or services

-A company limited by guarantee must follow similar financial reporting and compliance requirements as a company limited by shares.
+A Company Limited by Guarantee must follow formal financial reporting standards similar to companies limited by shares.

 Key obligations include: